-The securities lent or sold under agreements to repurchase are transferred to a third party and the Bank receives cash in exchange, or other financial assets.
-These transactions are conducted under terms based on the applicable repo master agreement.
+The securities borrowed or purchased under agreements to resell are transferred to Bank in exchange for cash which must be repaid at a future date including amounts representing interest.
+These transactions are conducted under terms based on the applicable master agreement.
 If the securities increase or decrease in value the Bank may, in certain circumstances, require, or be required, to pay additional cash collateral.
 The Bank has determined that it retains substantially all the risks and rewards of these securities, which include credit risk and market risk, and therefore it has not derecognised them.
 In addition, it recognises a financial liability for the cash received as collateral.
 Generally, the counterparty's recourse is not limited to the transferred assets.
 The carrying value and the fair value of securities under agreements to repurchase are the same.
 Transactions whereby financial assets are transferred, but continue to be recognised in their entirety on the Bank's balance sheet include repurchase agreements and securities transferred to collateralize derivative transactions as well as other financial asset transfers.
 The transferred financial assets include assets received in reverse repurchase arrangements in which case the associated recognised liability represents the amount to be repaid to counterparties.